Abingdon Square Park: Conservancy

 Abingdon Square Conservancy is a non-profit public charity exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 The Conservancy's mission is to enhance and maintain the Square as a scenic and historic landmark.
 The Conservancy is solely dependent on private donations for its operations and receives no public funding.

 The Conservancy employs a horticulturalist to design and maintain plantings, provide gardening services, liaise with the City, and supervise maintenance in the park.
 A groundskeeper is employed to keep the Square clean.
 The Square is maintained in cooperation with the New York City Parks and Recreation Department, which collects trash and locks and unlocks the gates.

 Annual Conservancy events include a spring tulip display, Tulip Celebration (a member appreciation cocktail party), a carved Pumpkin Patch on Halloween night and a winter holiday decoration and light display.

 Transportation

-The M11 and M14A bus lines terminate at Abingdon Square.
+The M11, M12 and M14A SBS bus lines terminate at Abingdon Square.
 The New York City Subway's 14th Street/Eighth Avenue station is also nearby.